JavaMoney/jsr354-ri/moneta-core/src/main/asciidoc/userguide.md

 ```

 **NOTE:** Be aware that parsing back an amount in a reverse operation may not always work.
 If a formatter implements
-      only a unidirectional formatting operation, a +MonetaryParseException+ will be thrown.
+      only a unidirectional formatting operation, a `MonetaryParseException` will be thrown.

 ### Customizing the Default Amount Formatters

 _Moneta_ basically provides similar formatting options to the one of DecimalFormat.
-It is possible to pass a +DecimalFormat+ pattern string
+It is possible to pass a `DecimalFormat` pattern string
-as a parameter for a +Locale+ based format query:
+as a parameter for a `Locale` based format query:

 ```java
 MonetaryAmountFormat formatQueried = MonetaryFormats.getAmountFormat(